Bogdanp/koyo/README.md

 ## Documentation

 You can find the documentation on the [Racket package server][docs].
-The package server only updates once every 24 hours so if you want the absolute most recent docs, then you can visit [koyoweb.org][docs-master].
+The package server only updates once every few hours so if you want the absolute most recent docs, then you can visit [koyoweb.org][docs-master].

 ## License